ahmedyunis/Advanced-Data-Analysis/README.md

 # Advanced-Data-Analysis
-this is my projects and work for the Advanced Data Analysis track within "Future Work is Digital” initiative (fwd) – powered by ITIDA and Udacity
+This is my projects and work for the Advanced Data Analysis track within *"Future Work is Digital"* initiative (fwd) – powered by ITIDA and Udacity